 Between 1807 and 1830, Poland was a ‘puppet state’ of both France and then Russia.
 During the November uprising against Russian rule in 1830, it was decided that a unique national insignia was needed by its military.
 Red and white cockades were then again worn as the Polish military fought for its independence from Russia, Prussia and Austria.

-The Polish Flag today
+The Polish National Flag today

 One of Poland’s first public celebrations since regaining independence was on May 3, 1916, in Warsaw.

-So new was the Polish flag to its citizens, that government official had to go into the crowd and tell Poles which way to hold their flag.
+So new was the flag to its citizens, that government official had to go into the crowd and tell Poles which way to hold their flag.

 To prevent the Polish Navy from the incorrect use of the flag, a Polish Eagle was placed in the middle of the white stripe to clearly show which way is up.

-Since the start of the twentieth century, the Polish flag has remained mostly the same.
+Since the start of the twentieth century, the flag has remained mostly the same.
 The only change being some slight alterations to the definition of the colour red – but more on that later.

-The Polish flag even comes in alcoholic form!
+The flag even comes in alcoholic form!
 Below, you can see a shot made from Polish Vodka and raspberry juice!

-Polish flag & WW2
+Poland’s flag during WW2

 During the Nazi invasion of Poland in 1939, the Polish Army, Navy and Airforce used little to no red or white on their uniforms, as you can see below.

-Throughout Europe and North Africa, the Polish flag was raised over many battlefields after an allied victory where Poles played a major role.
+Throughout Europe and North Africa, the flag was raised over many battlefields after an allied victory where Poles played a major role.

 The Warsaw uprising, the home army & the flag